Community-centered design

 Note at least two ways in which compensation can be problematic:

-• Undue influence: An excessive or inappropriate offer of compensation is made in order to obtain participant compliance.
-The amount or type of compensation should never influence people to participate against their better judgment.
+• Undue influence: The amount or type of compensation should never influence people to participate against their better judgment or provide inauthentic responses.

-• Coercion: An overt or implicit threat of harm or negative consequences is intentionally presented by one person to another in order to obtain participant compliance.
-Compensation for research is not coercive in and of itself, since it does not involve a threat of harm.
-However, compensation can create potentially coercive situations, as when a third party is paid for another subject’s participation, and that third party can exert coercion over the subject in order to obtain payment.
+• Coercion: Compensation for research is not inherently coercive, since it does not involve a threat of harm.
+However, compensation can create coercive situations.
+For example, if a third party is paid for a subject’s participation, that third party can make an overt or implicit threat of harm or negative consequences to get the subject to participate to obtain payment.

 Informed consent is a person’s or community’s permission to participate in a study or design activity with their full knowledge of possible consequences—both good and bad.
-People must be able to grant permission free of coercion or undue influence and comprehend what they are agreeing to participate in.
-They should also be aware of what information will be collected as part of the activity and how their information may be used or shared downstream.
+People must be able to consent free of coercion or undue influence and understand what they are agreeing to.
+They should also be aware of what information will be collected as part of the activity and how their information may be used or shared.

 In practice, this means the participant should be provided the following information before they agree to participate: